naiteluo/mondrian/README.md

-# Modrian
+# Mondrian

 Yet another drawing board.
-Piet Modrian, one of the greatest abstract style artists of the 20th century.
+Piet Mondrian, one of the greatest abstract style artists of the 20th century.

 Background